 about

-Since 2009 Carolien Scholtes makes photo- and videoworks.
+Since 2010 Carolien Scholtes makes photo- and videoworks.
 She builds setups in her studio, photographs or films them and destroys them again.
 Her work touches on feelings of pain and time in an inimitable way but thereafter escapes them.
-That has a mystical dimension.

 In 2008 she suffered brain damage, which put a stop to her work and life as it was.